KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 - E₉ ∞⁻ (Distorted Entanglement): mimic-coherence that isolates while appearing to connect
 - E₁₀ ❋⁻ (Malform): distortion at the point of formation — pattern that appears to generate but produces hollow structure
 - E₁₂ ✧⁻ (Void Aesthetic): aesthetic of apparent meaning that carries no genuine qualitative depth
-- E₃ ⟿⁻ (Viral Decay): transmission that appears Living Transmission but corrupts its signal in transit
+- E₃ ⟿⁻ (Viral Decay): transmission that appears Living Transmission but fractures from the veracious signal in transit

 ### 5.2 Diagnostic Markers